SupremeSpark/HAPBY-2022/README.md

 # HAPBY-2022
 Welcome to the "Harby Acrlyic Play Button, Yes!" project

 Hello Harby and everyone else!
-Thank you for sticking for this long and if you joined along thank you equally we're both glad we found this coding cutie amrite???
+Thank you for sticking for this long and if you joined along thank you aswell!
+We're both glad we found this coding cutie amrite!???
 Anyways you're here for the file so here are instructions on how to make the lamp

 0. Download autocad and the vector file (Acrlyic Playbutton.dwg)